-2. The use of the verb in a transitive sense is done so to implicitly show a connection between an agent and an action.
+2. Being used as a transitive verb is done to indicate some connection between the agent and action.

-3. The use of the verb in a transitive sense is done so to emphasize the agent’s volition in said action.
+3. Being used as a transitive verb is done to emphasize the agent's volition.

-The verb 間違う has the basic meaning of “to be mistaken/incorrect.”
-Essentially, a certain situation and or certain results are different (than what they should be).
-Its transitive form is 間違える. 間違える incidentally either means “to fail/make a mistake (in)” or “to mistake something for something else.”
-The latter meaning greatly influences how it is used to refer to mistakes.
-When the mistake in question was made by confusing how it should have played out, 間違える is the verb you should use.
+The intransitive verb 間違う has the basic meaning of “to be mistaken/incorrect.”
+Essentially, a certain situation differs from what it should be.
+Its transitive form is 間違える, which can be translated as either “to fail/make a mistake (in)” or “to mistake something (for something else).”

 Why do people mess up life?